Heron Pose - Krounchasana

 Step 2

-Hold your right foot with both your hands and lift it off the floor.
+Take hold of your right foot with both hands and gently lift it off the floor.

 Step 3

-Lean your torso back slightly and anchor your shoulder blades onto your back and your arms into their shoulder sockets.
+Lean your upper body slightly backward, ensuring that your shoulder blades are firmly pressed against your back and your arms are securely positioned in their shoulder sockets.

 Step 4

-Slowly straighten your right leg as much as you can.
-Keep your spine long and your shoulders down.
-Don't hunch forward in an attempt straighten your leg more.
-Your extended leg and your torso should make a narrow V shape.
+Gradually straighten your right leg as much as possible, while maintaining a long spine and relaxed shoulders.
+Avoid rounding your back in an attempt to straighten your leg further.
+The extended leg and your torso should form a narrow V shape.

 Step 5

-Hold for about five breaths and then release and set up for the other side.
+Hold this position for approximately five breaths, then release and prepare to repeat the sequence on the other side.

 Benefits and Contraindications